 Software is expensive – simple as that.
 Companies shell out tens of thousands of dollars (if not much, much more) to pay for the services that help them achieve their goals.
 And when that software works effectively, it’s worth every penny.

 Unfortunately, that’s not always the case.
-Every day, companies waste serious chunks of change on the software as a service (SaaS) tools they’re using (or often, not using).
+Every day, companies waste serious chunks of change on the software as a service (SaaS) tools they’re using (or often, not using), which is why spend optimization is so important.
 We know – “serious chunks of change” is a pretty arbitrary term.
 This statistic may clear things up: According to a report from 1E, unused or rarely used software in the U.S. and UK is wasting $34 billion per year.

 Regardless of exactly how a company is wasting money, what it comes down to is this: Underutilized software can have a significant hit on your bottom line.
 At that point, you may as well set your money on fire – it certainly would be more interesting to watch.

 In this article, we’ll highlight some of the most common ways SaaS tools are going to waste, but more importantly, we’ll follow up with some preventative measures you can take to avoid this.
 When you’re through here, you’ll have some helpful hints to share with your colleagues on how to optimize your SaaS.

 Here’s the scary part: Wasting money with SaaS is relatively easy.
 Often the process is quiet and discreet until you crunch the numbers and realize, woah, you bought this software last half but still only have one registered user.

 Purchasing software that you fail to implement is a complete waste of money.
 You’d think that goes without saying, but it’s more common than you think.
 In fact, according to CSO Insights, only 44 percent of companies implementing CRM software achieve full adoption.
 Forty-four percent?
 That means that more than half of companies are wasting money when they purchase CRM software.
 Luckily, only a few companies use CRM software, right?